 Researchers believe that the anticarcinogenic effects of aged garlic is from its antioxidant compounds.
 The phenolic compounds, in particular, are significantly higher in aged garlic than raw garlic.
 The components of aged garlic have been linked to tumor markers reduction and help block the buildup of free radicals to inhibit the growth and spread of cancer cells in the body.

 3. Boosts Heart Health

 One of the most well-known garlic benefits is its ability to protect and improve the health of your heart.
 Black garlic may also help enhance heart health, with some studies even showing that it may be just as effective as raw garlic.

 A 2018 animal model compared the effects of black garlic and raw garlic on heart health recovery following damage caused by ischemia, or a lack of blood supply to the heart muscles.
 Interestingly, researchers found that both raw garlic and black garlic exhibited cardioprotective effects and were equally effective in minimizing damage to the heart.
-(7) Another animal model conducted at Dankook University in Korea also showed that black garlic was able to lower levels of cholesterol and high triglycerides to reduce the risk of heart disease.
-(8)

 4. Preserves Cognitive Function

 Much like regular garlic, black garlic can have a powerful effect on brain health.
 Because it’s rich in antioxidants, it can alleviate inflammation and may aid in the prevention of cognitive conditions like dementia, Alzheimer’s disease and Parkinson’s disease.